Meme Investing: A Genius Strategy or a Gamble

-After an emotional rollercoaster earlier this year, meme stocks have been skyrocketing over the past few days.
-Retail investors and so called ‘Reddit traders’ are banking huge profits from companies like AMC Entertainment, GameStop and Cryptocurrencies like Dogecoin.
+After an emotional rollercoaster in 2021, meme stocks have been skyrocketing yearly with different ‘meme stocks’ and ‘meme coins’ booming!
+Retail investors and so-called ‘Reddit traders’ are banking huge profits from companies like AMC Entertainment, GameStop, and Cryptocurrencies like Dogecoin and Pepe Coin.

 This ongoing saga began in January 2021 when activist investors backed struggling companies like GameStop and BlackBerry in a bid to hurt short sellers.
-The outcome led top Wall Street traders to suffer, and investors into these companies with sizeable profits which makes you question, is it still worth investing in a S&P 500 Index Fund which has returned roughly around 10% annually over long periods of time?
+The outcome led top Wall Street traders to suffer, and investors into these companies with sizeable profits which makes you question, is it still worth investing in a S&P 500 Index Fund which has returned roughly 10% annually over long periods?

 As a millennial investor myself, the thought of investing monthly and receiving a measly 10% return on average over 20-30 years and allowing compound interest to work in your favour doesn’t look as great as it used to when I speak to my friends on WhatsApp groups and see GameStop, Dogecoin and AMC producing six figure returns and millionaires overnight.
 So, it begs the question, should ‘meme investing be a strategy incorporated into my investment portfolio, or should you avoid these stocks and cryptocurrencies like the plague and categorise it as pure gambling?
 Let’s take a deeper look.